 The transition from our day to night looks was everything and more.
 Take a quick peak at our evening wear from the penultimate evening of our trip.

-We finally used the spa facilities on the day before we went home and yes we payed extra for it *sigh*.
-My spirit was sensitively receptive to the calm energy in the spa.
-There was a sense of peace that was so undeniably soothing.
-It is a really bad habit of mine but I always book hotels with spa facilities.
+It is really a bad habit of mine to book hotels with spa facilities.
 I am such a sucker for luxury and these types of hotels are far from cheap lol.
 I truly wish that we could have spent more time at the spa but time was of the essence.

 We didn’t plan to shop in Rome we just accidentally ended up shopping, lol.
 If you ever plan to shop on holiday, you have to ensure that your coins are right.
 If you’re a sucker for a good bargain like me, you will never let a good deal pass you buy.
 We grabbed some exclusive pieces and of course some good ole key rings for family and friends.
 Ask yourself this, if you don’t buy key rings or fridge magnets on holiday did you really go on holiday? lol